Everything you need to know about July rail walkouts

 What strikes are coming up across the UK?

 Thirteen months on from the start of the first national rail strikes since the 1980s, the disputes over pay, jobs and working conditions appear as intractable as ever.
-July sees the resumption of industrial action aimed at more than a dozen train operators by both main rail unions.
+July has seen the resumption of industrial action aimed at more than a dozen train operators by both main rail unions.

 In a separate dispute, staff working for the London Underground will walk out for six days in late July in a row over over pensions, job cuts and what the RMT union calls “attacks on working conditions”.